 Steve Clinton, MD, Ph.D., Professor, Department of Internal Medicine.
 Diet and Nutrition in the etiology and prevention of cancer.

-Zobeida Cruz Monserrate, Ph.D., Assistant Professor, Department of Internal Medicine; Division of Gastroenterology, Hepatology and Nutrition, understanding the molecular mechanisms of how obesity increases the risk of developing pancreatic diseases.
+Zobeida Cruz Monserrate, Ph.D., Associate Professor, Department of Internal Medicine; Division of Gastroenterology, Hepatology and Nutrition, understanding the molecular mechanisms of how obesity increases the risk of developing pancreatic diseases.

-Daniel Gallego-Perez, Ph.D., Assistant Professor, Department of Biomedical Engineering.
-Nano-scale platforms to treat diabetes and metabolic syndrome.
+Natalia Higuita Castro, Ph.D.
+Assistant Professor, Department of Biomedical Engineering and Department of Surgery.
+Nano-scale technology and platforms to treat diabetes and metabolic syndrome.